 - Ad creative is “off”: Did you lay text over top of your creative?
 Are you recycling banner ad creative?
 Did you forget to A/B test creative and content to see what works best?
 If the answer to any of these questions is yes, you need to make some changes.
 Here’s a great guide on how to maximize the value of your ad creative.

-- Targeting too narrow: It your targeting is too narrow, you probably aren't going to win enough impressions.
+- Targeting too narrow: If the targeting is too narrow, you probably aren’t going to win enough impressions.
 Increasing your targeting (geo-location, contextual, audience, etc.) to increase volume.